gatewaynode/os_benchmarking_tool/README.md

 # OS Benchmarking Tool

-More specifically a CLI app that is both an audit runner for OS level probes and tests, the original intent is auditing security hardening benchmarks like CIS but with customization flexiblity.
+More specifically a CLI app that is both an audit runner for OS level probes and tests, and report data manager.
+The original intent is auditing security hardening benchmarks like CIS but with customization flexiblity.
 This reads a collection of probes defined in a YAML file and writes the results to a JSON file by default, stdout support is a basic display of the JSON on the CLI.

 ## MVP Status